d3287t328/latinalinguamachina/chatgpt_teaches_attention_mechnaism.md

 [ x3 ] --> [ N1_3 ]
 [ x4 ]
 ```
+In this example:

+x1, x2, x3, and x4 are the input features.
+N1_1, N1_2, and N1_3 are the neurons in the first dense layer with the ReLU activation function.
+N2_1 and N2_2 are the neurons in the second dense layer with the ReLU activation function.
+Each neuron in the dense layers is fully connected to all neurons in the previous layer.
+For example, neuron N1_1 receives input from all input features (x1, x2, x3, and x4), and neuron N2_1 receives input from all neurons in the first dense layer (N1_1, N1_2, and N1_3).

 Here's the code to create this neural network using TensorFlow: